kccnma/sitebase/README.md

 ```

 ## Updates
+- 10-03-25
+  - ran npm audit fix --force and addressed all dependency warnings and errors
+  - updated gulp and removed image optimization from imagemin function due to not able to fix it (simply piping/copying images from src to dist instead)
 - 02-05-24
   - Added width and height attributes to all inline images
   - removed blank space and closing forward slashes on all self-closing elements